SudoForkBomb/100-days-of-code/log.md

 **Thoughts:** Need to look into intents and passing the information between Fragments.

 **Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)

+### Day 12: January 16th, 2016

+**Today's Progress**: Worked on getting my BarcodeDetailsFragment to try and start the CameraFragment and pass the information of the barcode, through the Activity.
+I managed to do this using the OnFragmentInteractionListener, and the onAttach method. (https://developer.android.com/training/basics/fragments/communicating.html)

+**Thoughts:** Confusing, yes, but I  believe this is the appropriate next step to getting things to work.
+I start with the BarcodeDetailsFragment in the MainActivity.
+Then when I click the button, I want it to inflate the CameraFragment, then once it's gotten the barcode, close out this fragment, and return the information to the BarcodeDetailsFragment.
+I think I'm almost there, but it's more tutorials and testing.
+My only concern with my progress so far, is that I'm starting to feel like I'm looking for what I need to do and hacking it together, instead of following some sort of flow or process.
+Maybe that's just how things are supposed to be when starting out?
+Need to find a proper Android book..

+**Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)